Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Introduction

-The contributions of the paper are the following: (1) we integrate investment planning, retrofitting, and abandonment in a single stochastic optimisation model, (2) we formulate the problem using multi-horizon stochastic MILP, (3) we propose an enhanced Benders decomposition method to solve such large scale model, and (4) we demonstrate the model on a large-scale planning problem for the European energy system to analyse the planning decisions and costs and provide global insights.
+The contributions of the paper are the following: (1) we integrate investment planning, retrofitting, and abandonment in a single multi-horizon stochastic MILP model, which allows us to analyse the economic trade off among different kinds of planning decisions rather than only capacity expansion decisions in a traditional investment planning model, (2) we propose a centred point stabilised Benders decomposition with inexact cuts to solve the resulting large-scale model, (3) we extend the centred point stabilisation, which was proposed for linear programs, to solve MILP and provide convergence proof, and (4) we demonstrate the model on a large-scale planning problem for the European energy system to analyse the planning decisions and costs and provide global insights.

 The outline of the paper is as follows: Section \ref{sec:literature_review} introduces the background knowledge regarding capacity expansion planning, retrofit planning and abandonment planning, stochastic programming, MHSP, and Benders decomposition.
 Section \ref{sec:problem_description_modelling_assumptions} provides the problem description, modelling strategies and assumptions.
-Section \ref{sec:Benders decomposition in MHSP} presents the proposed enhanced Benders decomposition.
+Section \ref{sec:Benders decomposition in MHSP} presents the proposed stabilised adaptive Benders decomposition.
 Section \ref{sec:model} presents the REORIENT model.
 Section \ref{sec:results} reports the computational results and numerical analysis.
-Section \ref{sec:discussion} discusses the implications of the method and results and summaries the limitations of the research.
+Section \ref{sec:discussion} discusses the implications of the method and results and summarises the limitations of the research.
 Section \ref{sec:conclusions} concludes the paper and suggests further research.